-28. Liability to pay tariffs
+Liability to pay tariffs

-- (1) The owner of premises for which the Municipality is providing waste management services contemplated in this by-law is liable for the payment of tariffs. - (2) The Municipality may exempt or grant a rebate to any person or category of persons that are regarded to be indigent in terms of the municipal indigent policy from paying tariffs for waste management services.
+- 28. (1) The owner of premises for which the Municipality is providing waste manage-ment services contemplated in this By-law is liable for the payment of tariffs. - (2) The Municipality may exempt or grant a rebate to any person or category of persons that are regarded to be indigent in terms of the municipal indigent policy from paying tariffs for waste management services.

-29. Exemptions
+Exemptions

-- (1) A person may apply in writing to the Municipality for exemption from any provision of this by-law. - (2) An application contemplated in subsection (1) must be in a form determined by the Municipality and must be accompanied by a motivation for the exemption. - (3) The Municipality may- - (a) grant an exemption in writing, with or without conditions subject to which the exemption is granted; - (b) amend or cancel an exemption or a condition in an exemption; or - (c) refuse to grant an exemption. - (4) In order to consider an application contemplated in subsection (1), the Municipality may obtain comments from members of the public who would be affected by the granting of the exemption. - (5) If an exemption is granted subject to conditions, the exemption does not take effect until the applicant has submitted a written undertaking to the Municipality that he or she will comply with all the conditions. - (6) If the applicant fails to comply with a condition of the exemption, the exemption is suspended with immediate effect.
+- 29. (1) A person may apply in writing to the Municipality for exemption from any provision of this By-law. - (2) An application contemplated in subsection (1) must be in a form determined by the Municipality and must be accompanied by a motivation for the exemption. - (3) The Municipality may- - (a) grant an exemption in writing, with or without conditions subject to which the exemption is granted; - (b) amend or cancel an exemption or a condition in an exemption; or - (c) refuse to grant an exemption. - (4) In order to consider an application contemplated in subsection (1), the Municipality may obtain comments from members of the public who would be affected by the granting of the exemption. - (5) If an exemption is granted subject to conditions, the exemption does not take effect until the applicant has submitted a written undertaking to the Municipality that he or she will comply with all the conditions. - (6) If the applicant fails to comply with a condition of the exemption, the exemption is suspended with immediate effect.

-30. Designation of certain officials
+Designation of certain officials

-- (1) The municipal manager may-

-- (a) designate as an authorised municipal official any staff member of the Municipality;

-- (b) designate as a waste disposal facility operator any staff member of-

-- (i) the Municipality;

-- (ii) any other organ of state; or

-- (iii) a service provider; and - (c) at any time withdraw a designation made in terms of paragraph (a) or (b). - (2) A designation contemplated in subsection (1)(b)(ii) may be made only by agreement between the municipal manager and the relevant organ of state.
+- 30. (1) The municipal manager may- - (a) designate as an authorised municipal official any staff member of the Municipality; - (b) designate as a waste disposal facility operator any staff member of- - (i) the Municipality; - (ii) any other organ of state; or - (iii) a service provider; and - (c) at any time withdraw a designation made in terms of paragraph (a) or (b). - (2) A designation contemplated in subsection (1)(b)(ii) may be made only by agreement between the municipal manager and the relevant organ of state.

-31. Functions of authorised municipal officials and waste disposal facility operators
+Functions of authorised municipal officials and waste disposal facility operators

-- (1) An authorised municipal official- - (a) must administer, implement and enforce this by-law; and - (b) may perform any function assigned to an authorised municipal official by this by-law, including conducting an inspection, investigating any act or omission that may constitute an offence in terms of this by-law, and monitoring and enforcing compliance with this by-law. - (2) A waste disposal facility operator must administer, implement and enforce this by-law at a municipal waste transfer facility, general waste storage facility, recycling facility or waste disposal facility, as the case may be.
+- 31. (1) An authorised municipal official- - (a) must administer, implement and enforce this By-law; and - (b) may perform any function assigned to an authorised municipal official by this By-law, including conducting an inspection, investigating any act or omission that may constitute an offence in terms of this By-law, and monitoring and enforcing compliance with this By-law. - (2) A waste disposal facility operator must administer, implement and enforce this By-law at a municipal waste transfer facility, general waste storage facility, recycling facility or waste disposal facility, as the case may be.

-32. Premises inaccessible for waste collection
+Premises inaccessible for waste collection

-If employees of the Municipality or a service provider contemplated in section 9 arethe municipal manager may issue a directive requiring the owner of the premises to undertake such alterations or additions to the premises as are necessary to remove the impediment at the owner's cost.
+- 32. If employees of the Municipality or a service provider contemplated in section 9 are- - (a) impeded from handling or collecting waste at any premises due to the layout of the premises; or - (b) endangered by an impediment on the premises when handling or collecting waste at any premises, the municipal manager may issue a directive requiring the owner of the premises to undertake such alterations or additions to the premises as are necessary to remove the impediment at the owner's cost.